Ozempic side effects and how to avoid them

 6. Pay attention to your body

 Paying attention to how your body feels when taking Ozempic is important, as uncontrolled blood sugar can be fatal.
 Seek immediate medical attention if you feel your blood sugar levels are uncontrolled.
-Talk to your doctor straight away if you start to experience any side effects of Ozempic when taking it, and if you feel the medication is not working for you.
+Talk to your doctor straight away if you start experiencing any side effects of Ozempic when taking it, and if you feel the medication is not working for you.